Formalizing Africa's domestic workers remains an elusive dream | DW | 29.11.2021

 Maureen from Kenya started working as a domestic servant at the age of 18.
 Now 25, for as long as she can remember, she never received any kind of formal contract.
 Poor pay forced her to seek prospects in the Middle East, but appalling treatment abroad forced her to return home.

 "I went to Qatar thinking that my situation would be better, but the prolonged working hours were slowly taking a toll on me.
 The pay there was comparatively better, but the poor treatment left me with one option; coming back home."
-She still works as a house help informally and has to contend with the little she gets.
+She still works informally as a housekeeper, and has to contend with the little she gets.

 Jummai, who is 16, is a domestic worker in Kaduna, Nigeria.
 She works for two households but cannot comfortably sustain her basic needs.
-Nor does she have a formal engagement contract.
+She also lacks any kind of formal contract.

 Thousands of domestic workers in sub-Saharan Africa share the experiences of Juliet, Maureen and Jummai.